mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/first-package/index.md

     In the next tutorial, you will deploy a simple application that connects to the Redis service and retrieves the number of keys defined.

-1. Exit the `redis-cli` client and end the secure shell session.
+1. Exit the `redis-cli` client, close the Redis connection, and end the secure shell session.

 # Next steps
 You have successfully installed your first service from the package repository and verified it is running.